-- For the purpose of this policy the Maidenhead Town centre area is defined by Map 4.1-1 - New purpose built residential developments or conversions will be expected to provide off-road allocated parking spaces and cycle storage as specified in Table 6.2-1. - Exceptions to the above for special purpose residential developments such as retirement or nursing homes will be supported, where analysis of the likely need can be clearly justified. - All apartment blocks should in addition have sufficient additional unallocated spaces for visitors, servicing or specialist needs such as mobility scooters. - All new office, commercial and retail development will be expected to provide their own parking space and cycle storage on site as specified in Table 6.2-2. - Underground or rooftop parking will be encouraged for new town centre developments and office or commercial buildings outside of the town centre, maximising usable above ground space. - Minimum car parking space size for new developments and for new public car parks should be a clear 2.5m x 5m.
+- For the purpose of this policy the Maidenhead Town centre area is defined by Map 4.1-1 - New purpose built residential developments or conversions will be expected to provide off-road allocated parking spaces and cycle storage as specified in Table 6.2-1.
+Account will also be taken of local and site-specific circumstances including accessibility and availability of public transport and the need to avoid potential adverse impacts of overspill parking in the local area.
+Sites identified for landmark tall buildings LM1, LM2, LM3, LM4, LM5, LM6, LM7 as defined on map 4.1-3 will be allowed flexibility to provide a lower parking standard. - Exceptions to the above for special purpose residential developments such as retirement or nursing homes will be supported, where analysis of the likely need can be clearly justified. - All apartment blocks should in addition have sufficient additional unallocated spaces for visitors, servicing or specialist needs such as mobility scooters. - New office, commercial and retail development will be expected to provide their own parking space and cycle storage on site as specified in Table 6.2-2.
+Sites identified for landmark tall buildings LM1, LM2, LM3, LM4, LM5, LM6, LM7 as defined on map 4.1-3 will be allowed flexibility to provide a lower parking standard.
+Outside the Town Centre, specific uses such as Food retail are subject to a higher standard where defined in the RBWM Parking Strategy 2004 [Part 2, 2.12] or successor document. - Underground parking will be encouraged for new town centre developments and office or commercial buildings outside of the town centre, maximising usable above ground space. - Minimum car parking space size for new developments and for new public car parks should be a clear 2.5m x 5m.